Cart 0

 JA Global Town Halls

-Access the slide deck from the March 2025 JA Global Town Hall as a PowerPoint or a PDF.
+Access the slide deck from the March 2025 JA Global Town Hall (“Did you know?”) as a PowerPoint or a PDF.
 Watch the recording below.

 Watch the recording of the September 2024 JA Global Town Hall (“Tech from all sides, Part II”) below and view the slides (PDF [full deck] | PowerPoint [does not contain the AI for Education slides])